Ground Stability Surveys

 - The Mining Redemption Authority addresses stability issues related to historical mining operations and provides remediation measures.

-Assess potential risks from ground instability
+Assess Potential risks from Unstable Locations

-Ground stability assessments are an essential part of land development, infrastructure planning, and property risk management.
+Ground stability surveys are an essential part of land development, infrastructure planning, and property risk management.
 While not always legally required, they play a crucial role in ensuring safety, regulatory compliance, and long-term land use sustainability.
-Data from the British Geological Survey, Coal Authority, and Mining Redemption Authority provides valuable insights into ground stability issues, helping stakeholders make informed decisions about land use and development.

 As land instability remains a significant concern in the planning system, proper assessment and mitigation strategies are vital to minimising risks and safeguarding future developments.